Aidy Bryant

 Aidy Bryant (born May 7, 1987) is an American actress and comedian.
-Bryant is most notable for being a cast member on the NBC late-night sketch comedy series Saturday Night Live for ten seasons, joining the show for its 38th season in 2012, and leaving at the end of its 47th season in 2022.
-For her work on the series she was nominated for three Primetime Emmy Awards, including two nominations for Outstanding Supporting Actress in a Comedy Series.
+Bryant was a cast member on the NBC late-night sketch comedy series Saturday Night Live for ten seasons, joining the show for its 38th season in 2012, and leaving at the end of its 47th season in 2022.
+For her work on the series, she was nominated for three Primetime Emmy Awards, including two nominations for Outstanding Supporting Actress in a Comedy Series.

-Her other work includes a voice role in the animated series Danger & Eggs (2017), and the Netflix adult animated series Human Resources.
+Her other work includes a voice role in the animated series Danger & Eggs (2017) and the Netflix adult animated series Human Resources.
 She played a starring role in the sitcom Shrill (2019–2021).
 She also served as writer and executive producer and was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

 Early life

 Bryant was born on May 7, 1987, in Phoenix, Arizona, to Georganne (née Vinall) and Tom Bryant.
 Her mother owns a boutique, Frances, in Phoenix.
-Bryant is of English, Irish, and German descent.
 She has one brother.
 She graduated from Xavier College Preparatory in 2005.
 Her parents took her to improv workshops at the now-defunct Arizona Jewish Theatre Company.

 She graduated from Columbia College in Chicago with a BA in 2009.
 At Columbia College, she participated in the college's comedy studies program, developed by the Theatre Department and The Second City.